madsbuch/blog/_posts/2016-12-03-the-probability-monad.md

 These are what constitutes monads.

 # Probabilities
-The probability of something happening is constituted by a distributions.
-It describes potential outcomes that event might have and by what chance it happens.
+When talking about events and the probability that they happen we often talk in terms of distributions.
+In its most abstract form a distribution is simply a total function, i.e. all inputs needs to be mapped to outputs.
+This is also the view we take on it and the monad turns out to be a way of packaging these programs to only allow certain operations on them.

-We talk only about discrete probability distributions in this article.
-This makes it considerable easier to reason about, but also poses some limitations as we can't model continuous distributions.
-We can, however, approximate them to an arbitrary degree.
+We only discuss discrete probability distributions here.
+This makes it considerable easier to reason about, but also poses some limitations as we can only model continuous distributions to an arbitrary degree.

 On the distributions we want to do certain queries.
 Some often used ones are the `expectation`, the `support`, and the `sample` query.
 The `expectation`